Gingivitis is inflammation of the gums.

 - Gums that are tender when touched, but otherwise painless

 - Mouth sores

 Exams and Tests

-The dentist will examine your mouth and teeth and look for soft, swollen, red-purple gums.
+Your dentist will examine your mouth and teeth and look for soft, swollen, reddish-purple gums.

-The gums are most often painless or mildly tender.
+The gums are most often painless or mildly tender when gingivitis is present.